chaordic/tiopatinhas/README.md

 * *monitoring_enabled:* There are two types of Monitoring: basic and detailed.
   You can enable or disable the detailed monitoring by setting this field to True or False. *(optional)*
     * More information can be found [here](https://aws.amazon.com/cloudwatch/details/#amazon-ec2-monitoring).
-* *bid_threshold:* Time to wait before doing another spot bid to AWS.
-Defaults to 300 seconds.
-    * More information can be found [here](https://aws.amazon.com/ec2/spot/pricing/).
-* *cool_down_threshold:* Time to wait before updating tiopatinhas target again.
-  Target is the number of instances managed by the ASG.
-Defaults to 360 seconds.

 ### Coding with tiopatinhas  ###